Skip to main content

 • Immediate needs on arrival: Airport reception, temporary lodging, basic household setup items, orientation to the community.

-• Income support: GARs receive income support at provincial social assistance rates for up to 12 months (or until they can support themselves, whichever comes first).
+• Income support: GARs generally receive RAP income support, based on prevailing provincial social assistance rates, for up to 12 months from arrival (or until they can support themselves, whichever comes first).
+Some clients with special needs, such as those under the Joint Assistance Sponsorship program, may receive support for up to 24 months.

 • Settlement assistance: Help with finding housing, enrolling children in school, accessing healthcare, and navigating government services.